JetBrains/amper/docs/Documentation.md

 ## Interop between languages

 Kotlin Multiplatform implies smooth interop with platform languages, APIs, and frameworks.
-There are tree distinct scenarios where such an interoperability is needed:
+There are three distinct scenarios where such interoperability is needed:

 - Consuming: Kotlin code can use APIs from existing platform libraries, e.g. jars on JVM or CocoaPods on iOS.
 - Publishing: Kotlin code can be compiled and published as platform libraries to be consumed by the target platform's tooling; such as jars on JVM, *.so on linux or frameworks on iOS.